redwheelbarroww/yourcustomgpt.io/_posts/ai-news/2025-04-30-april-ai-roundup.md

 ---

-Want a custom GPT like Claude or GPT-4 for your business?
+💡 *Want a custom GPT like Claude or GPT-4 for your business?*
 **[→ Book a Custom Build](https://yourcustomgpt.io/contact)**

-📬 **Sign up for our weekly digest** to get the latest AI insights, tools, and use cases.
+📬 *Sign up for our weekly digest to get the latest AI insights, tools, and use cases.*